 Hoxha thought Mao and Deng followed the same policies.
 They did not.
 Once Hoxha stated his opinion did socialism in Albania end?
 Did everything the Party of Labour had achieved disappear?
 Of course not.
 His allegation was not of great significance.

-The criticism of ‘not enough internationalism’ amounts to a desire that parties should criticise each other a great deal.
-Some believed and still believe that there needs to be an international group where everyone endlessly criticises each other’s line.
+The criticism of not enough internationalism amounts to a desire that parties should criticise each other a great deal.
+Some believed and still believe that there needs to be an international group where everyone endlessly criticises each others line.
 This will not prevent revisionism.
 There is little you can do about the progress of one revolution if you are in another country.
 You cannot vote in their congresses, appoint different leaders, draw up policies.
 Only they can do that.
-It is a waste of time just to endlessly talk.
+It is a waste of time just to talk endlessly.

-Do we really need a ‘new stage’?
+Do we really need a new stage?
 Maoists who have not made revolution say that Maoism was overthrown in 1976 in China so it must have been wrong and we must criticise.
 Mao himself said that the revolution could be overthrown by the bourgeoisie.
 It was going that way in the 1960s and the people were mobilised to prevent it.
-After 10 years of struggle the revolution was overthrown by bourgeois renegades backed by the military.
-Revolutions will happen in the future and some of them will be overthrown again.
+After ten years of struggle, the revolution was overthrown by bourgeois renegades backed by the military.
+Revolutions will happen in the future, and some of them will be overthrown again.
 That is what Mao Zedong thought teaches.

 The Marxist-Leninist-Maoists criticise Mao for the Three Worlds analysis.
 They are wrong.
 Until 1976 the Chinese Communist Party advocated struggling against both Soviet Hegemonism and US imperialism.
-Deng Xiaoping liquidated any struggle against imperialism with the Three World’s Theory.
-This was not Mao’s theory.
+Deng Xiaoping liquidated any struggle against imperialism with the Three Worlds Theory.
+This was not Mao's theory.
 Mao was forced to ally with the USA against Soviet hegemonism.
 He wanted the people to free their own countries from domination by the superpowers and make revolution.
-The Soviet Union was trying to suppress the principal world standard bearer for revolution.
+The Soviet Union was trying to suppress the principal world standard-bearer for revolution.
 Supporting an international struggle against this hegemonism was absolutely correct.
-Once Mao died and capitalism took hold in China again this momement passed.
+Once Mao died and capitalism took hold in China again, this momement passed.
 There was no point in trying to apply the Three World's Analysis to the world after this.
 Revolutionaries outside the Soviet sphere of influence just needed to make revolution in their own countries.
 There was no point in supporting right-wing reactionaries who opposed the Soviet Union such as Solidarity in Poland.
-Only a fool would think that the so called East European revolutions of 1989 did anything other than strengthen the power of imperialism.
+Only a fool would think that the so-called East European revolutions of 1989 did anything other than strengthening the power of imperialism.

 Today some Maoists think we are still in the world of the two superpowers.
-The Soviet Union was a super power that was intervening in Europe, Asia, Latin America, Africa -all over the world.
+The Soviet Union was a superpower that was intervening in Europe, Asia, Latin America, Africa -all over the world.
 But what is Russia doing now?
-Russia has been struggling to maintain its naval base in Syria by fighting the rebels and to secure its borders by the intervention in Ukraine.
+Russia has been struggling to maintain its naval base in Syria by fighting the rebels, and it has also been securing its borders by the intervention in Ukraine.
 These actions do not make it a world superpower.
 It is a Second World country.
 Mao identified certain countries that were rich but not superpowers like France, Italy etc. Some of these countries engaged in military imperialism according to their own agenda, like France but not on a world scale like the USA and USSR.
 Today Russia is like one of these countries.
-Unlike countries like France and Italy it is not allied to US hegemonism and is trying to pursue an independent line.
-We should not support the world’s sole remaining superpower against Russia.China is also not a superpower.
+Unlike countries like France and Italy, it is not allied to US hegemonism and is trying to pursue an independent line.
+We should not support the worlds sole remaining superpower against Russia.China is also not a superpower.
 Today many of the Third World countries have developed industry and are urbanised.
 But the people are still much poorer than those in the West.